davekilian/primer/basic/binary.md

 |       11011        |        1000         |          27          |            1B            |
 |        ...         |         ...         |         ...          |           ...            |

-If you understand how to count in binary now, well, that's really all there is to it!
+Congratulations on learning binary!

-A reasonable question to ask at this point is: why use binary to represent numbers on a computer instead of a more familiar numbering system like our beloved base-10?
+To close out this discussion, there's one reasonable question we need to answer: why use binary to represent numbers on a computer instead of a more familiar numbering system like our beloved base-10?

-The main reason we use binary is because it's easy to represent electronically.
-By convention, to represent a binary 1 on an electrical wire, the circuit sends some amount of current across that wire; to represent a binary 0, the circuit simply doesn't send any current across the wire.
-Using multiple wires, we can represent a binary number of any size, along as we have enough digits:
+The main reason we use binary is because it's easy to represent using electricity.
+By convention, to represent a binary 1 on an electrical wire, the circuit sends some electricity across that wire; to represent a binary 0, the circuit simply doesn't send any electricity across the wire.
+In other words, a binary-1 corresponds to "switched on," and a binary-0 corresponds to "switched off," accordingly.

+Using multiple wires, then, we can represent a binary number of any size, along as we have enough digits (i.e. wires).
+Here's an example of a circuit consisting of 8 wires, which represent the 8-digit binary number 01010010:

 ![Example circuit which uses binary to represent numbers](./binary.circuit.svg)

-In the schematic diagram above, each of the thin vertical lines represents a wire with no current traveling across it; the thick lines represent wires with current.
+In the schematic diagram above, each of the thin vertical lines represents a wire with no electricity traveling across it; the thick lines represent wires with current.
 Each wire is labeled with a 0 or 1 depending on whether or not there's current traveling through the wire; if we read the wires from left to right, we get the binary number 01010010​, which would be 82 if you wrote it in base-10.

-In practice, it's nearly impossible to send absolutely no current across a wire in an electrical circuit; instead,  the designer typically chooses some voltage $V$, such that a wire with voltage greater than $V$ is considered to be a 1 by convention, and a voltage less than $V$ considered by convention to be a 0.
-(If you're not familiar with the term "voltage," don't worry, we're about to define it on the next page of this book.)

-On the next page, we'll take a look at what you can do with binary numbers represented on electrical circuits in this way.
+On the next page, we'll start looking at what you can do with binary numbers represented on electrical circuits in this way, eventually building ourselves a simple electricity-based digital calculator!